 - 2-3 tbsp organic peanut butter

-Directions: In a blender, add the chocolate chips, cocoa nibs, cocoa powder, peanut butter, and 1 cup almond milk.
-Blend for about 30 seconds.
-Add other remaining ingredients and blend until smooth.
+Add the chocolate chips, cocoa nibs, cocoa powder, peanut butter, and 1 cup almond milk to a blender and blend for about 30 seconds.
+Add the remaining ingredients and blend until smooth.